 Calamity will come upon you.

-You won’t be able to charm it away.
+You will not be able to charm it away.

 Devastation will suddenly come upon you,